 Urbanization: 87% of total population (2010) growing at an annual rate of change of 0.4% (2010-15 est.)

 Although religious freedom is guaranteed, the state-supported Evangelical Lutheran Church has a membership of 80.7% of the population.
 Several other Christian denominations, as well as other major religions, find adherents in Denmark.
-Islam is now the second-largest religion in Denmark, with the number of Muslims in Denmark estimated at 3.6% of the population.
+The number of Muslims in Denmark estimated at 3.6% of the population.

 During the Viking period (9th-11th centuries), Denmark was a great power based on the Jutland Peninsula, the Island of Zealand, and the southern part of what is now Sweden.
-In the early 11th century, King Canute united Denmark and England for almost 30 years.
+In the early 11th century AD, King Canute united Denmark and England for almost 30 years.

 Viking raids brought Denmark into contact with Christianity, and in the 12th century, crown and church influence increased.
 By the late 13th century, royal power had waned, and the nobility forced the king to grant a charter, considered Denmark's first constitution.
 Although the struggle between crown and nobility continued into the 14th century, Queen Margrethe I succeeded in uniting Denmark, Norway, Sweden, Finland, the Faroe Islands, Iceland, and Greenland under the Danish crown.
 Sweden and Finland left the union in 1520; however, Norway remained until 1814.
 Iceland, in a "personal union" under the king of Denmark after 1918, became independent in 1944.